 According to a 2001 World Health Organization (WHO) mental health report, it is estimated that, in the year 2000, OCD was among the top 20 causes of illness-related disability worldwide for people aged 15-44, and that OCD was the fourth most common mental illness after phobias, substance abuse, and major depression.

-The presence of obsessions or compulsions or often both, distinguish obsessive-compulsive disorder.
-The obsessions or compulsions cause marked distress, are time-consuming and interfere with a person's normal functioning.
+The presence of obsessions or compulsions, or both, are what distinguishes obsessive-compulsive disorder from other conditions.
+The obsessions or compulsions cause marked distress, are time-consuming, and interfere with a person's normal functioning.

 Constant hand-washing and washing and cleaning in a specific way are common OCD compulsions.

-Despite abundant research being carried out into obsessive-compulsive disorder, the exact cause has not been identified.
-OCD is, however, considered to have a neurobiological basis, with neuroimaging research showing that the brain functions differently in people with the disorder.
+OCD is, however, considered to have a neurobiological basis, with neuroimaging studies showing that the brain functions differently in people with the disorder.

-Abnormalities, or an imbalance in the neurotransmitters, or brain chemicals, including serotonin, dopamine or glutamine are thought to be involved in OCD.
+Abnormalities, or an imbalance in neurotransmitters, including serotonin, dopamine, or glutamine are thought to be involved in OCD.